flu-crew/dairy-cattle-hpai-2024/README.md

-# Emergence and interstate spread of highly pathogenic avian influenza A (H5N1) in dairy cattle
+# Emergence and interstate spread of highly pathogenic avian influenza A (H5N1) in dairy cattle in the USA
 [![DOI](https://zenodo.org/badge/795082303.svg)](https://doi.org/10.5281/zenodo.14510300)

 This repository will host scripts and describe how to reproduce the computational analysis in: